-As the bank of the European Union, created to invest the EU public money according to the values of the Union, and at the same time as the biggest multilateral bank in the world, the European Investment Bank (EIB) has a big role to play in the global fight against climate change.
+The European Investment Bank (EIB) is the bank of the European Union.
+It was created to invest the EU public money according to the values of the Union, and at the same time as the biggest multilateral bank in the world, the EIB has a big role to play in the global fight against climate change.

-How can the EIB become a clean energy transition leader?
+How can the EIB become a climate leader?